 Management changes for east coast Spanish mackerel

-New east coast Spanish mackerel fishery management arrangements are in place from October 2022, following significant consultation with stakeholders.
+New east coast Spanish mackerel fishery management arrangements are now in place following significant consultation with stakeholders.
 The changes aim to strike a balance between rebuilding the stock and providing more controlled access for recreational and commercial fishers.

-In consideration of pre-existing charter bookings made up to a year in advance, seasonal closures will not apply to recreational fishers on licensed charter fishing trips until the following season, starting on 1 July 2023.
+Note: Seasonal closures apply to recreational fishers on licensed charter fishing trips from 1 July 2023.

-- On 1 July 2023, the recreational possession limit will change to one fish per person, or two fish per boat with two or more recreational fishers on board (the boat limit will not apply to licensed charter fishing trips).
+- Recreational possession limit of 1 fish per person, or 2 fish per boat with 2 or more recreational fishers on board (boat limit does not apply to licensed charter fishing trips).

-- On 1 July 2023, the extended charter trip limit will be removed (currently allows recreational fishers to take twice the in-possession limit for charter trips longer than 48 hours).
+- Extended charter trip limit removed (previously allowed recreational fishers to take twice the in-possession limit for charter trips longer than 48 hours).

-- On 1 July 2023, the total allowable commercial catch will be adjusted to 165 tonnes for the 2023 fishing season.
+- Total allowable commercial catch adjusted to 165 tonnes for the 2023 fishing season.

-- A new smartphone app will be developed for recreational fishers to voluntarily report Spanish mackerel catches on the east coast and shark depredation.
+The Queensland Fishing 2.0 app is being improved so recreational fishers can voluntarily report Spanish mackerel catches on the east coast and shark depredation.
 By supplying your catch information, you also improve our data, and the accuracy of our fish stock analyses.

-- A new education and awareness program will be introduced to promote best practice catch, release and handling techniques for recreational fishers.
+A responsible fishing education and awareness program has begun to promote best-practice catch, release, and handling techniques for recreational fishers.

 In line with our Queensland Sustainable Fisheries Strategy: 2017–2027, a new east coast Spanish mackerel fishery harvest strategy is now in place that will underpin future decision-making for this important fishery.